splunk/observability-workshop/content/en/imt/initial-setup.md

 ![web paste 1](../images//shellinabox-paste-browser.png)

-This will open a dialog box asking for the text to be pasted into the web terminal:
+This will open a dialogue box asking for the text to be pasted into the web terminal:

 ![web paste 3](../images//shellinabox-example-1.png)